-Planning a holiday this year?
+Planning a holiday?
 Think you could follow these Royal rules?

 As we know, the Royal Family are no strangers to travel.
-A huge part of their role as Royals is to travel around the world, and meet with world leaders and dignitaries.
-While this sounds like a dream for many, there are in fact a strict set of rules that the Royals must follow when travelling.
+A huge part of their role as Royals is to travel around the world and meet with world leaders and dignitaries.
+While this sounds like a dream for many, there are in fact a strict set of rules that the Royals must follow when traveling.